tomtidswell/trade-ledger/readme.md

 ```
 yarn serve
 ```
-5. Webpack should launch the dev server automatically, if it doesnt, launch the [localhost](http://localhost:8000)
+5. Webpack should launch the dev server automatically, if it doesnt, [launch the localhost manually](http://localhost:8000)

-# Testing
+It's ready to use.

 ## Informal Testing

-Once the app is open, type in the search bar to find some results.
-It can be a little slow.
+Once the app is open, type in the search bar to find some results. *It can be a little slow*.
+See [below](#key-features) for a run down of the best features to test.
+I completed all of the requirements, and am happy with the results.

 ## Formal testing (unit)